 To see this, make the additional assumption that in equation (2), the true data-generating function P(x) is quadratic.
-The new technology, which permits quadratic functions, obviously better approximates the true function, and the estimate $\hat{P}{nl}$ shown in the figure creates unequal effects across groups g.
-In this case, the flexibility of new technology permits it to better capture the structural relationship between x and y, and is the underlying source of the unequal effects.
+The new technology, which permits quadratic functions, obviously better approximates the true function, and the estimate \hat{P}{nl} shown in the figure creates unequal effects across groups g.
+In this case, the flexibility of new technology permits it to better capture the structural relationship between x and y, and is the underlying source of and members of g will be relatively better off, and so forth. the unequal effects.